A blog by Oleg Shilovitsky

 “Usualing” isn’t a real word, but it should be.
 I first heard it from Seth Godin, and I found it incredibly expressive.
 It describes the habit of defaulting to the familiar without questioning whether it’s still the best choice.
 It’s how we navigate daily life—wearing the usual clothes, drinking the usual coffee, taking the usual route to work.
 These routines save time and effort, keeping us from overanalyzing every small decision.

-But usualing isn’t always the best approach—especially in product lifecycle management.
+But usualing isn’t always the best approach—especially when it comes to use of inefficient tools.

 When Is Excel Good—And When Is It a Burden?